La Maison Simons: Founding to 1950s

-Expansion
+1960s to 2008

-1961 marked a turning point for La Maison Simons as it entered a growth phase with its new store in Place Sainte-Foy where home decor was introduced as well as new brands for men and women in their thirties and forties.
+1961 marked a turning point for La Maison Simons as it entered a growth phase with its new store in Place Sainte-Foy, where home decor was introduced, as well as new brands for men and women in their thirties and forties.
 In 1981, a new store opened in Galeries de la Capitale, also in Quebec City.
-La Maison Simons opened new locations in Sherbrooke and Montreal, Quebec in 1999.
-Two years later in 2001, a store was opened at Promenades Saint-Bruno.
+La Maison Simons opened new Quebec locations in Sherbrooke and Montreal in 1999.
+Two years later, in 2001, a store was opened at Promenades Saint-Bruno.
 The final new location in the burst of expansion was in 2002, when La Maison Simons opened a new store in Laval, Quebec.